aleksgain/3x-ui-oracle/README.md

 **Oracle Linux** or **RHEL-family** would mean a different bootstrap (`dnf`, `firewalld`, …) and is not worth the maintenance unless you standardize on Oracle Linux for compliance.

-**Minimal / “Container-optimized” images** rarely help here: you still need a normal userland for SSH, UFW, Fail2ban, and `docker compose`, and OCI’s minimal images can omit pieces cloud-init expects.
+**Minimal / “Container-optimized” images** rarely help here: you still need a normal userland for SSH, host firewall (`iptables`), Fail2ban, and `docker compose`, and OCI’s minimal images can omit pieces cloud-init expects.

 **Empty image list / validate errors:** Platform images are queried with **`tenancy_ocid`** (listing under a child `compartment_id` often returns nothing).
 The module tries shape-filtered listing, then the same OS without shape.
 If you still get no match, set **`host_image_ocid`** from **Compute → Images → OS images** (pick the build that matches your shape, e.g. x86_64 for `VM.Standard.E2.1.Micro`).
 If Debian is unavailable in your region, keep the default **`host_os = "ubuntu-22.04"`**.